ram111222/BossCMD/README.md

+# Small note.
+Latest main.py file is located under MASTER instead of main.
+I am looking into this as we speak and apologize

 # BossCMD: A Custom Command Line Interface with Enhanced Features

 BossCMD is a Python-based custom command line interface (CLI) that offers a tailored terminal experience for users.
 It showcases a distinctive ASCII art logo that greets users upon launch, setting a personalized tone for the session.